artscorestudio/contact-bundle/Resources/doc/index.md

 class Identity extends IdentityModel {}
 ```

-Don't forgeet to define entity for Doctinre ORM, see [Identity.rom.xml example file][13]
+Don't forget to define entity for Doctrine ORM, see [Identity.orm.xml][13] example file provided by this bundle.

 #### 6.2 Create Person entity in your bundle